rebeccoder/milestone-project-two/README.md

 ## Issues and Resolutions

+* Problem: X's and O's not able to have aria-labels
+* Cause: The X's and O's are made of psuedo elements instead of actual text so, this causes issues with screen readers as they don't exist within the HTML document, so they are basically completely invisible.
+* Resolution: Added a role of "text" to the cell divs and then added an arialabel through Javascript.
+This was tested on the console
+  and seemed to work so hopefully it works for screen readers
+---
 * Problem: Player1 name displaying on the actual board when cell is clicked.
 * Cause: The cells inner html was set to display player1 and X class.
 * Resolution: removed the mistakes in the code so the cells inner html just displays X.